Agile-metaphor/African-Language-Processing-Architecture/README.md

 (low quality, not enough data as well?)
 Current stage -
-Expanding to include more datasestsStandardising accent marks of multiple written datasets
+Expanding to include more datasests standardising diacritics of multiple written datasets (modify yoruba-adr?)